caiomiyaji/mimovie/README.md

 ![preview](./preview.png)

 > In this project, the user can see infos about any movie presented in TMDB API, such as trailer, poster, casting.
-I was built using ReactJS, CSS and HTML.
+It was built using ReactJS, CSS and HTML.
 The movie database is provided by TMDB through an API connection, using FETCH API.

 🔗 [click here to access](https://mimoviee.netlify.app/)